Deaths of Kris Kremers and Lisanne Froon: Disappearance

 Some sources claim the owners of the restaurant became alarmed when their dog returned home that night without Kremers and Froon.
 Froon's parents stopped receiving text messages, which both women had been sending to their families daily.
 On the morning of 2 April, the women missed an appointment with a local guide.
-On 6 April, their parents arrived in Panama along with police, dog units, and detectives from the Netherlands to conduct a full-scale search of the forests for ten days.
+On 6 April, their parents arrived in Panama along with police, dog units, and detectives from the Netherlands to conduct a full-scale search of the forests for 10 days.
 The parents offered a US$30,000 reward for any information leading to the whereabouts of Kremers and Froon.

 Discovery of backpack

-Ten weeks later, on 14 June, a local woman turned in Froon's blue backpack, which she reported finding by a riverbank near her village of Alto Romero, in the Bocas del Toro Province.
-The backpack contained two pairs of sunglasses, US$83 in cash, Froon's passport, a water bottle, Froon's camera, two bras, and the women's phones – in good condition.
+Ten weeks later, on 14 June, a local woman turned in Froon's blue backpack, which she reported finding by a riverbank, near her village of Alto Romero, in the Bocas del Toro Province.
+The backpack contained two pairs of sunglasses, US$88 in cash, Froon's insurance card, a water bottle, Froon's camera, two bras, and the women's phones – in good condition.

-The women's phones showed that around six hours after the beginning of their hike someone dialed 112 (international emergency number in use in The Netherlands) and 9-1-1 (the emergency number in Panama).
-The first distress call attempt was made by Kremers' iPhone 4 at 16:39 (4:39 p.m) and, shortly after that, another attempt was made from Froon's Samsung Galaxy S III at 16:51 (4:51 p.m), but none of the calls got through due to lack of reception in the area.
-None of the subsequent call attempts ever managed to go through, either.
+The women's phones showed that around six hours into their hike someone dialed 112 (international emergency number in use in Panama among others) and 9-1-1 (the national emergency number in Panama).
+The first distress call attempt was made by Kremers' iPhone 4 at 16:39 (4:39 pm); shortly after that, another attempt was made from Froon's Samsung Galaxy S III at 16:51 (4:51 pm).
+None of the calls got through due to lack of reception in the area.
+None of the subsequent call attempts ever managed to go through.

 On 4 April, Froon's phone battery became exhausted after 05:00 and the phone was never used again.
 Kremers' iPhone would not make any more calls either but was intermittently turned on to search for reception.
 Between 5 and 11 April, the iPhone was turned on multiple times but without ever entering the correct PIN code again (either no PIN or a wrong PIN code was entered).
-On 11 April, the phone was turned on at 10:51h (10:51am) and was turned off for the last time at 11:56h (11:56am).
+On 11 April, the phone was turned on at 10:51h (10:51 am) and was turned off for the last time at 11:56h (11:56 am).

-Froon's Canon camera contained photos from 1 April suggesting that the women had taken a trail at the overlook of the Continental Divide and wandered into some wilderness hours before their first attempt at making emergency calls, but with no signs of anything unusual.
-On 8 April, ninety flash photos were taken between 01:00 and 04:00, apparently deep in the jungle and in near-complete darkness.
+Froon's Canon camera contained photos from 1 April suggesting that the women had taken a trail at the overlook of the Continental Divide and wandered into some wilderness hours before their first attempt at making emergency calls but with no signs of anything unusual.
+On 8 April, 90 flash photos were taken between 19:00 and 22:00, apparently deep in the jungle and in near-complete darkness.
 A few photos show that they were possibly near a river or a ravine.
 Some show a twig with plastic bags on top of a rock; another shows what looks like a backpack strap and a mirror on another rock, and another shows the back of Kremers' head.